Frank Dux: Career

 In 1993, Dux attended the 2nd annual Draka Martial Arts Trade Show in Los Angeles, where he had a confrontation with kickboxer Zane Frazier.
 Dux had previously hired Frazier to teach classes for him, though Frazier alleges that Dux never paid him.
 A fight ensued, with Frazier proving victorious.
 Rorion Gracie and Art Davie witnessed the fight and subsequently offered Frazier a position in the Ultimate Fighting Championship.
 Dux states that Frazier sucker punched him while wearing brass knuckles, in contradiction to multiple sources, including mixed martial arts (MMA) referee John McCarthy, who make no mention of this in their accounts of the fight.

 Dux released the book The Secret Man: An American Warrior's Uncensored Story in 1996.
 In the book, Dux states that Central Intelligence Agency (CIA) director William J. Casey arranged to meet him in a restroom, and recruited him to work on covert missions, including destroying a fuel depot in Nicaragua and a chemical weapons plant in Iraq.

 Alongside Jean-Claude Van Damme, Dux was a co-author of the 1996 film The Quest.
 Dux sued Van Damme after the film's release for breach of contract, on the grounds the finished film was too similar to the manuscript Enter the New Dragon, which the two had also written.
 In 1998, Dux lost the case, with the jury foreman stating jurors found Dux's testimony "less than credible", including his assertion that audiotapes of his agreement with Van Damme were destroyed in the 1994 Northridge earthquake.
-Dux appealed the verdict, though his appeal was dismissed in 1999.
+Dux appealed the verdict, and the appeal was dismissed in 1999.